iam-yashpradhan/iam-yashpradhan/README.md

 -->

 # 💫 About Me:
-I'm a data scientist<br>I love to learn new technologies.<br>I can create an amazing story and also manage the modelling for you!<br>Skilled in Python, Javascript, APIs, SQL and NoSQL Databases.<br>I'm your AWS and GCP guy.
+- ⚡ I'm a data scientist<br>- 🌱 I’m currently learning Advanced Statistical Modelling<br>- 👯 I’m looking to collaborate on new Technologies<br>- 😄 I can create an amazing story and also manage the modelling for you!<br>- 💬 Skilled in Python, Javascript, APIs, SQL and NoSQL Databases.<br>- 📫 I'm your AWS and GCP guy.

 ## 🌐 Socials: